dusty-nv/jetson-inference/docs/pytorch-object-fruit.md

 2020-07-09 16:32:12,321 - Task Done.
 ```

-By default, the dataset will be download to the `jetson-inference/python/training/detection/ssd/data` directory, but you can change that by specifying the `--root <PATH>` option.
-Depending on the size of your dataset, it may be necessary to use external storage.
+By default, the dataset will be download to the `ssd/data` directory, but you can change that by specifying the `--root <PATH>` option.
+Depending on the size of your dataset, it may be necessary to use external storage (for example, via a USB3->SATA adapter or an M.2 NVMe drive).

 ### Limiting the Amount of Data